slint-ui/slint/api/rs/slint/mcu.md

     }
 }

-// Note that we use `1` as the const generic parameter for MinimalSoftwareWindow to indicate
+// Note that we use `ReusedBuffer` as parameter for MinimalSoftwareWindow to indicate
-// the maximum age of the buffer we provide to `render_fn` inside `process_line`.
+// that we just need to re-render what changed since the last frame.
 // What's shown on the screen buffer is not in our RAM, but actually within the display itself.
-// We just need to re-render what changed since the last frame. let window = slint::platform::software_renderer::MinimalSoftwareWindow::<1>::new();
+// Only the changed part of the screen will be updated. let window = slint::platform::software_renderer::MinimalSoftwareWindow::new(
+    slint::platform::software_renderer::RepaintBufferType::ReusedBuffer
+);

 const DISPLAY_WIDTH: usize = 320;
 let mut line_buffer = [slint::platform::software_renderer::Rgb565Pixel(0); DISPLAY_WIDTH];